 What Are the Differences Between Papulopustular Rosacea and Acne?

 Another distinct difference between acne and rosacea are blackheads.
-Blackheads aren’t a symptom of subtype 2 rosacea.
+Blackheads aren’t a symptom of papulopustular rosacea.
 They’re only a symptom of acne.
 On the other hand, persistent redness is primarily a symptom of rosacea, but it can be present to some degree with acne.
 You can also experience redness if you’re using a harsh acne treatment that is drying out your skin.

 At the end of the day, to make the proper diagnosis between papulopustular rosacea and acne, you’ll need to visit the dermatologist.
 Both skin conditions can cause red, bumpy skin.
 The untrained eye won’t likely be able to distinguish between the two.